Daniel in the lions' den: Rabbinic literature

 Daniel in the lions' den saved by Habakkuk, as described in rabbinic literature (France, 15th century).

 According to Josippon, "the beasts in the den received Daniel as faithful dogs might receive their returning master, wagging their tails and licking him".
-The Midrash Tehillim says that "the mouth of the den was closed with a huge stone, which had rolled of itself from Palestine to Babylon for that purpose" and that "upon this stone sat an angel in the shape of a lion, so that Daniel's enemies might not harass him."
+The Midrash Tehillim says that "the mouth of the den was closed with a huge stone, which had rolled of itself from Israel to Babylon for that purpose" and that "upon this stone sat an angel in the shape of a lion, so that Daniel's enemies might not harass him."

 Artistic representations

 In visual arts

 Although Daniel is sometimes depicted as a young man in illustrations of the incident, James Montgomery Boice points out that he would have been over eighty years old at the time.
 The topic of Daniel in the lions' den has a long history of artistic representation; one of the eras in which it played an important role was the Early Christian art.

 Later Painters who have depicted this incident include: